SourcePot/datapool/README.md

 - Data sources can be media-files, pdf-documents, spreadsheet-files either uploaded manually or downloaded from an email inbox
 - The result of the processing can be spreadsheet-files, zip-files, emails or SMS-messages
 - Data processing can be controlled manually or by trigger derived from values or calendar events
-- External devices can provide data or files through a client interface
 - Processes can be easily designed and adopted via a graphical user interface
 <img src="./assets/img/Example_data_flow.png" alt="Graphical process designer" style=""/>
+- External devices can provide data or files through a client interface
+- Processes can easily be exported or imported to other systems running Datapool

 ## Hosting the web-application